April 22, 2014

-Cash is King when starting a business.
+Cash is king when starting a business.
 On paper it seems very logical that one would get a warehouse when starting a business like ours.
 It is logical but it's not always practical.
 Much of what we do at FLO is done in the comfort of our own homes.
 Until recently our warehouse has been no exception.
 Even our new warehouse is a work in progress.
 Here is a little history of the warehouse journey while we've started FLO.

 Yes, I know it's kind of cliche to talk about the garage start-up.
 Often it's used even when a company did not start in their garage.
 The truth for FLO is that we did start in a garage.
-Chris and I were living together at the time and we had a one car garage that was the workshop for our first prototypes.
+Chris and I were living together at the time and we had a one-car garage that was the workshop for our first prototypes.
 We learned to build wheels, bond fairings, solve the problem of drilling spoke holes in carbon by hand, and countless other things.
 After several months we had our first prototype that we completed by working many late nights after our day jobs ended.
 I'll never forget these days.
-Ambitious and totally naive about what we were getting into.
+We were ambitious and totally naive about what we were getting into.
 I wouldn't change a thing.

 |Lining up a fairing to drill spokes holes for the first FLO 60.|

 |First prototypes before we figured out the spoke hole locations.
 The holes were huge!|

 |The first FLO wheel ever built.
 Chris still had his work clothes on.|